Top 110+ DevOps Interview Questions and Answers for 2025

 21. What is Continuous Testing?

-Continuous Testing constitutes the running of automated tests as part of the software delivery pipeline to provide instant feedback on the business risks present in the most recent release.
-In order to prevent problems in step-switching in the Software delivery life-cycle and to allow Development teams to receive immediate feedback, every build is continually tested in this manner.
-This results in a significant increase in speed in a developer's productivity as it eliminates the requirement for re-running all the tests after each update and project re-building.
+Continuous Testing constitutes automated tests as part of the software delivery pipeline to provide instant feedback on the business risks present in the most recent release.
+To prevent problems in step-switching in the Software delivery life-cycle and to allow Development teams to receive immediate feedback, every build is continually tested in this manner.
+This results in a significant increase in a developer's productivity speed as it eliminates the requirement for re-running all the tests after each update and project re-building.

 22. What is Automation Testing?

-Test automation or manual testing Automation is the process of automating a manual procedure in order to test an application or system.
-Automation testing entails the use of independent testing tools that allow you to develop test scripts that can be run repeatedly without the need for human interaction.
+Test automation or manual testing Automation is the process of automating a manual procedure to test an application or system.
+It entails using independent testing tools to develop test scripts that can be run repeatedly without the need for human interaction.

 23. What are the benefits of Automation Testing?